Causal discovery in heavy-tailed models: Extensions

 where $A_{jk} = \An(j, G) \cap \An(k, G)$, and

-\end{lemma} A proof is provided in Appendix~\ref{proof:psi-coeff}.
-The interpretation of the result is as follows.
-The baseline of the coefficient $\Psi$ is 1/2, i.e., the case when two variables are independent.
-On top of that, the other two terms account for the equally weighted contribution from the lower and upper tail, respectively.
-The result stated in Lemma~\ref{lemma:psi-coeff} allows us to extend Theorem~\ref{thm:6cases} to the more general setting where the heavy-tailed SCM have coefficients $\beta_{jk}\in\mathbb{R}$, $j, k\in V$.
+\end{lemma} A proof is provided in \ifjournal{the Supplementary Material~\ref{proof:psi-coeff}. }\else{Appendix~\ref{proof:psi-coeff}. }\fi The interpretation of the result is as follows.
+The baseline of the coefficient is $1/2$, which can be checked to be the value of $\Psi_{jk}$ when two variables are independent.
+The other two terms account for the equally weighted contribution from the lower and upper tail, respectively.
+The result stated in Lemma~\ref{lemma:psi-coeff} allows us to extend Theorem~\ref{thm:6cases} to the more general setting where the heavy-tailed SCM has coefficients $\beta_{jk}\in\mathbb{R}$, $j, k\in V$.